 Knowing how to clean a window air conditioner is a very valuable skill.
 Over time, these units can develop mold and other harmful bacteria if you clean them improperly or irregularly.
+If you’re an Arizonian, you may need to be aware of how long your unit lasts in Arizona.
 In this post, we’ll walk you through the steps you should take to clean a window air conditioner, including how often you should do it and what cleaning products are safe to use.

 Keep in mind that we’re focusing on window air conditioners in this piece.
 If you have a central air conditioner, check out this article for some tips on cleaning.

 The steps required to clean a window air conditioner differ depending on whether you’re trying to get rid of something specific like mold or simply performing a general cleaning.
 Let’s look at either scenario.

 How To Clean A Window Air Conditioner For Mold